Mozobo/Ocean-Simulation/README.md

 Real-time rendering of realistic ocean-like water surfaces using the Inverse Fast Fourier Transform (IFFT), in combination with the Joint North Sea Wave Project (JONSWAP) spectrum and the Texel-Marsen-Arsloe (TMA) modification, within Unity's Universal Render Pipeline (URP).

+> [!NOTE]
+> An image or video showcasing the ocean will be added here.

 ## Table of contents

 - [Mesh generation](#mesh-generation)